This advice column offers opinions about the peskier aspects of working in the nonprofit sector.

 While I appreciate that you are seeking a way to be helpful, you frankly sound a bit less open-minded than you might believe yourself to be.

 First, is this really a situation that calls for your personal acceptance or rejection?
-Leslie decided to make the transgender journey and it cannot have been an easy decision or process.
-Leslie does not need nor has she asked for your pity.
+Leslie decided to make the transgender journey and it cannot have been an easy decision.
 She’s not a freak, she’s a part of the .3 percent to 3.8 percent of the entire U.S. population who does not identify with the gender to which they were assigned at birth.

-Also, “Robert” has clearly requested colleagues to refer to her as Leslie, yet you persist in describing her as Robert.
-To demonstrate your support of her, it would be both helpful and respectful to remember her new name when you and your co-workers “give it a try.”
-Calling Leslie by the name she has chosen is step toward welcoming, rather than just accepting, who she is.
+I agree with Nick: calling Leslie by the name she has chosen is a step toward welcoming, rather than just accepting, who she is.
 If you feel comfortable, you might ask her if there is anything you can do for her at work to make the transition more comfortable.

 I think it might be helpful to you and your colleagues to educate yourself about this subject.
 There some excellent and helpful information out there.
 Both the Anti-Defamation League, and the National Center for Transgender Equality provide good resources that will assist you in becoming supportive of your colleague.